salcedoe/MtMdocs/docs/volumeProcessing/surfaceModels.md

 ![surface of sphere](images/isosurface-sphere-dollyzoom.png){ width="250"}

-In fact, the surface is probably made up of too many triangles.
-Often `isosurface` will go a little too wild with the triangles.
-If the surface is very large, too many triangles might make the surface unwieldy to display (rendering becomes excruciatingly slow).
+In fact, the surface is probably made up of too many triangles — `isosurface` tends to go a little crazy with the triangles.
+If the surface is very large, too many triangles might make the surface too excruciatingly slow to render.
 Luckily, we can easily reduce the number of triangles using the function `reducepatch`.

 ```matlab linenums="1" title="Decimate 3D surface"
 reducepatch(hp,0.1) % input the patch handle